pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-However methods are just functions with syntax sugar and can still be called like regular functions:
+However, similarly to functions, they can also be called namespaced by the trait or implementing type:

 ```rust
 fn main() {